aolney/ct-modular-book/docs/06-fun-mod-generators.md

 Common sample rates are 8 kHz (phone quality), 16 kHz (speech recognition quality), and 44.1 kHz (CD quality).

 Why sample at 44.1 kHz when the upper limit of human hearing is around 20 kHz?
 The 44.1 kHz rate is the [Nyquist rate](https://en.wikipedia.org/wiki/Nyquist_rate) for 22,050 Hz, i.e. the Nyquist rate is **double** that frequency, which is about 2 kHz above the standard human limit.^[The 2 kHz padding allows use of an [anti-aliasing filter](https://en.wikipedia.org/wiki/Anti-aliasing_filter) that prevents higher frequencies from being sampled.
-We'll cover how filters work in the next chapter.]
+We'll cover how filters work in the next chapter, but the basic idea here is that filters are imperfect and so need a little padding beyond the Nyquist rate.]
 The reason to sample at twice the highest frequency is pretty simple.
 If we assume all sounds are made of sine waves, as covered in Section \@ref(resonators-formants-and-frequency-spectrum), then we need to be able to define the highest frequency component in our audio as a sine wave.
 If we evenly sample at least two points for a cycle of that sine wave, and we know the maximum possible frequency, then there is only one sine wave that can pass through those points.^[This is analogous to two data points to [solve for two unknowns using linear algebra](https://en.wikipedia.org/wiki/System_of_linear_equations).]